 High-end system specs – 144+ fps

 - CPU: Intel Core i5-4460

 Will Valorant have more game modes?

 The only Valorant game modes right now are the CS:GO-like Search and Destroy mode and the Spike Rush mode.
 The Valorant development team is on record saying they’re open to exploring other game modes.

 How many maps and Agents are there?

-A 12th agent, Killjoy, will be added to the game along with Act II on August 4.
-She is of the Sentinel class and a German roboticist who uses different drones to attack and defend.
+Riot added the 12th agent, a Sentinel by the name of Killjoy, to the game on August 4th.
+She’s the third Sentinel character, and according to her history, she is a German roboticist who uses drones to both attack and defend.

 - The best free FPS games you can play right now

 - The best free games on Steam